Coulomb screening and thermodynamic measurements in magic-angle twisted trilayer graphene

-It is worth pointing out that varying $n_{BLG}$ introduces small variations in the displacement field experienced by tTLG, $D_{tTLG}$.
-According to a simple capacitance model, $D_{tTLG}$ varies monotonically as a function of $n_{BLG}$.
-In all three measurements shown in Fig.~\ref{figC}, the superconducting phase becomes more robust as BLG becomes compressible, regardless of electron or hole-type carrier in BLG.
-Such non-monotonic dependence on $n_{BLG}$ suggests that the influence of varying $D_{tTLG}$ is negligible.
-Taken together, Fig.~\ref{figC} indicate that the stability of the superconducting phase anti-correlates with the strength of Coulomb repulsion in tTLG.
-This is consistent with the scenario where Cooper pair formation arises from a mechanism that competes against Coulomb repulsion, such as phonon-mediated coupling ~\cite{Ochi2018phonon,Lian2019phonon,Wu2018phonon, Liu2021DtBLG}.
-We note that an electron-phonon mechanism does not provide direct identification for the superconducting order parameter.
-To better understand the superconducting phase in tTLG, we will turn our attention to examine thermodynamic properties and the isospin order in the moir\'e flatband.
+In all three measurements shown in Fig.~\ref{figC}, the superconducting phase becomes more robust as BLG becomes metallic regardless of charge carrier polarity in BLG.
+Although varying $n_{BLG}$ introduces small variations in the displacement field experienced by tTLG, $D_{tTLG}$, the robustness of the superconducting phase in all three measurements in Fig.~\ref{figC} varies monotonically with $D_{tTLG}$ (see Fig.~\ref{nDmapSI} and \ref{inplaneBDmap}).
+Combined with the fact that $D_{tTLG}$ varies monotonically as a function of $n_{BLG}$, according to the capacitance model, the non-monotonic $n_{BLG}$-dependence on Coulomb screening response cannot be accounted for by the influence of varying $D_{tTLG}$.
+Taken together, we draw the conclusion that the stability of the superconducting phase anti-correlates with the strength of Coulomb repulsion in tTLG, which is consistent with the scenario where Cooper pair formation arises from a mechanism that competes against Coulomb repulsion, such as phonon-mediated coupling ~\cite{Ochi2018phonon,Lian2019phonon,Wu2018phonon, Liu2021DtBLG}.

+Notably, the superconducting phase near $\nu_{tTLG}=\pm 2$ remains robust against a large in-plane magnetic field that exceeds the Pauli limit (Fig.~2a-b).
+The Pauli paramagnetic limit is defined as $B_{\parallel}^{Pauli}$ = 1.86 [T/K] $\times$ $T_{c}$ (take g = 2), where $T_{c}$ is the critical temperature at $B = $ 0 T ~\cite{Cao2021Pauli}.
+This behavior is consistent with the Pauli limit violation in the previous observation ~\cite{Cao2021Pauli}, pointing towards an order parameter that is spin-triplet and potentially unconventional.
+It is worth pointing out that in the $B$-field range that exceeds the Pauli limit, the effect of Coulomb screening remains the same as $B=0$, offering further confirmation that the mechanism underlying Cooper pairing competes against Coulomb repulsion (see Fig.~\ref{screeningbreakPauli}) ~\cite{SI}.
+However, we note that such pairing mechanism does not offer definitive identification for the superconducting order parameter.
+To better understand the superconducting phase in tTLG, we will turn our attention to examine thermodynamic properties and the isospin order in the moir\'e flat band.